-Water is our most precious natural resource—especially in a place like Utah where drinking water is important, where much of the state has a semi-arid climate.
+Water is our most precious natural resource—especially in a place like Utah, where much of the state has a semi-arid climate.
 The Clean Water Act (CWA) is the primary federal law that governs water pollution.
-The top federal environmental regulator, the EPA, delegates much of its authority under the CWA to state agencies, including to the Utah Department of Environmental Quality (DEQ).
+The top federal environmental regulator, the Environmental Protection Agency (EPA), delegates much of its authority under the CWA to state agencies, including to the Utah Department of Environmental Quality (DEQ).

 Businesses and organizations operating in Utah must comply with the Utah Division of Water Quality rules and regulations.
 Failure to do so could result in serious legal problems, including large financial penalties.
 Below, you will find three key things you need to know about Utah’s water quality standards and regulations.

 Know the Law: Utah Administrative Code Rule R317-2

 Utah’s Administrative Code Rule R317-2 sets the basic standards for ground water quality in the state.
 Rule R317-2 is extremely complicated.
 As a starting point, it is important to understand the purpose and scope of the regulation.
 Among other things, Utah’s water clarifies the following:

 - Water pollution is a “menace” to human health and welfare, aquatic life and wildlife